 The biopsy sample is then viewed under a microscope to determine if it is cancerous (malignant) or noncancerous (benign) and whether the cells are metastatic cancer or from a primary tumor.
 This information is critical to establish a diagnosis and a prognosis and to guide treatment.

 Treatment options for people with brain metastases often include medication, surgery, stereotactic radiosurgery, whole-brain radiation therapy or some combination of these.
-In some cases, chemotherapy and immunotherapy are helpful.
-Tumors may recur after treatment.
+In certain situations, your treatment team may consider drug treatments for brain metastases.

-High-dose corticosteroids may be used to ease swelling around the tumors and decrease the neurological signs and symptoms.
+- Steroid drugs.
+High-dose corticosteroids may be used to ease swelling around the brain metastases in order to reduce signs and symptoms.

 If surgery is an option for you and your brain metastases are located in places that make them accessible for an operation, your surgeon will work to remove as much of the cancer as possible.
 Even removing a portion of the tumor may help reduce your signs and symptoms.